 Imagine the following situation:

 You’re an attorney who’s spent tens of thousands of dollars investing in a law firm website.
 You’ve changed SEO companies several times in the past five years, each one promising they’ll fix the problems the last company created.
-And each company keeps their promise – but only for a little while.
+And each company keeps its promise – but only for a little while.
 Any headway you make seems to get wiped out when Google tweaks an algorithm.
-Your website is so far down in search engine rankings that you end up being dependent on pay‐per‐click advertising while you hope that, this time, the SEO company you’ve hired can recover your rankings.
+Your website is so far down in search engine rankings that you end up being dependent on pay per click advertising while you hope that, this time, the SEO company you’ve hired can recover your rankings.

 But things are different now.
 Look at Google from a business perspective for a moment.
 Google built its empire by giving people what they needed – relevant answers for the questions that they have in the form of search engine results pages.
 There’s a reason Google has the leading market share: among search engines, Google is the best at returning the results most relevant to user queries.